rahulanilnair/Battery-Health-Prediction-Using-Deep-Hybrid-Learning/README.md

 # Battery Health Prediction using Deep Hybrid Learning

-This repository contains the code and data for the research paper "Battery Health Prediction using Deep Hybrid Learning" by Rahul Anil Nair, Dev Karan Suresh, and Rajeswari D.
+This repository contains the code and data for the research paper "Battery Health Prediction using Deep Hybrid Learning" by Rahul Anil Nair, Dev Karan Suresh, and Dr.Rajeswari D.

 ## Abstract